CarlosPeralta2049/CarlosPeralta2049.github.io/Project00.md

 **[Advanced Concepts: Economic Growth and Global Liquidity](https://carlosperalta2049.github.io/Project00b)** <br>
-Beyond this initial section, the section linked above<br>
+Beyond this initial section, the section linked above highlights<br>
-highlights advanced concepts and areas of research.
+advanced concepts and areas of research.
 <br><br>

 **Objective:** To highlight a high view of finance and the economy.